Halsyon/Certificating-service-View/README.md

 More detailed information can be found in the original version of the project.

-License service microservice framework - license services - for Optima company.
+Certificating service microservice framework - Certificating services - for Optima company.

 Application uses REST API architecture